-    Overall, the children who experienced a wish showed a significant reduction in general distress, depression and anxiety symptoms.
+This research found that overall, children who experienced a wish generally showed a reduction in stress, depression and anxiety symptoms.
 What’s more, these feelings were replaced with a greater general sense of hope for their future and positive emotions.

-    On the physical side, the children who experienced a wish also demonstrated greater health-related quality of life, including a significant reduction in their perceptions of their own physical limitations.
+The research also showed that children who experienced a wish demonstrated greater health-related quality of life, with a significant reduction in their perceptions of their own physical limitations.

-    - 97% of families surveyed reported a noticeable improvement in their child’s mental and emotional health following a wish experience
+- Most wish families surveyed reported a noticeable improvement in their child’s mental and emotional health following a wish experience

-    - 75% of children experienced an improvement in their physical health, involving increased strength and willingness to get stronger to overcome their condition
+- Three in four wish children experienced an improvement in their physical health, involving increased strength and willingness to get stronger to overcome their condition

-    - Benefit to parents: 93% of parents felt an increased sense of empowerment and improved ability to cope with the illness and situation
+- Nine in 10 parents felt an increased sense of empowerment, improved ability to cope with the illness and situation

-    - Benefit to siblings: 92% of parents affirmed a reduction in anxiety and fear among the wish child’s siblings
+- Nine in 10 families also reported less anxiety and fear among the wish child’s siblings

-    - Dr Margaret Little, Paediatric Oncologist, Lady Cilento Children's Hospital, Brisbane, Australia.
+Dr Margaret Little, Paediatric Oncologist, Queensland Children's Hospital

 *2018 American Study: ‘Impact of a Make-A-Wish experience on healthcare utilization’ by Anup D. Patel, Peter Glynn, Ashley M. Falke, Megan Reynolds, Richard Hoyt, Allison Hoynes, Melissa Moore-Clingenpeel, Ann Salvator & Jennifer J. Moreland – October 2018.